-Decking is a fabulous way to enhance your garden space, it can be used to zone an area that’s purely for outdoor dining, or to create a low-maintenance space if you don’t want a lawn.
+Small garden decking ideas are a fabulous way to enhance your outdoor space.
+Your deck can be used to zone an area that’s purely for outdoor dining, or to create a low-maintenance space if you don’t want a lawn.

-You can also use it as a path area from the top to the bottom of your garden.
-The beauty of decking too, is that you can add to it – so you can start small and then create a larger area that could include balustrades and even a small fence to provide a more sheltered space to enjoy more months of the year.
+You can also use decking as a path area through your backyard.
+The beauty of most deck ideas is that you can add to them – so you can start small, and then create a larger area that could include balustrades and even a small fence to provide a more sheltered space to enjoy more months of the year.

-If your garden slopes you can have raised decking with steps down to the lower part and use underneath the decking for storage – it’s so versatile, whatever sized garden you have.
+If your yard slopes, you can have a raised deck with steps down to the lower part and use the area underneath the decking for storage – decking is one of the most versatile garden structures around, whatever sized space you have.

 Small garden decking ideas

-These small garden decking ideas are the perfect way to create a useful, easy to maintain and attractive space.
+These small backyard ideas use decking to create a useful, easy to maintain and attractive space.

 Make a feature of your decking area by enclosing it within the footprint of your home, an all encompassing look if you will, so your outside space becomes an extension of your home and links due to the fence around it.

 There are plenty of deck railing ideas to choose from.
 Here, the wide plank of the top bar that runs around the decking can also be used as a shelf – for drinks and nibbles when entertaining, or even for pots and planters.

 When space is tight, as with interiors, choosing furniture that has a low profile and slim legs will help to create the illusion of space.

 This set is a great example of this works in small garden decking ideas – you can see underneath the sofa and coffee table, and the pale wood and light taupe cushions keep the overall look ‘light’ visually.